EthanJWright/vs-tasks.nvim/README.md

 ### Tasks.json

-In your project root set up `.vscode/tasks.json`
+In your project root set up `.vscode/tasks.json` (default config directory set to `.vscode`, but can be changed in setup)

 ```json
 {